-With the core engine and mechanics of the game pretty well determined by now, I’ve found myself focusing on tweaks, specifically tweaks to the game rules.
+With this in mind, let’s talk about how exactly you can make board game rules.
 As I said last week, “rules regulate the way mechanics are implemented.
 A mechanic is the concept behind the game and the rule is the way that it’s handled to ensure balance.”
 Rules are really tricky to do right because you have to serve two purposes: balance the game and communicate clearly.

 Speaking of communicating clearly, let’s draw a distinction between rules and rule books.
 Rules are conditions within the game that constrain the players from immediately achieving their objectives.
 Rules can be in rule books, on cards or pieces, or on the board itself.